Return to the search form Return to your search results

 Several excursions are scheduled during the orientation program in September.
 AYF also arranges activities throughout the academic year, such as hiking in the Black Forest, gathering for a Thanksgiving meal, and attending the local Christmas market.
 You will receive a complete list of the cultural activities offered during your year abroad after you arrive in Freiburg.

 The program begins with a month-long intensive language and cultural course beginning in September.
 Students then begin their regular course work on the German university calendar.
-The fall (winter) semester typically runs from October to mid-February, and the spring (summer) semester runs from mid-April to mid-July.
+The fall (winter) semester typically runs from October to mid-February, and the spring (summer) semester runs from mid-April to early August.

 You can find the specific program dates on the AYF Calendar website.